Connect to an AWS S3 server

 Authentication type lets you select the authentication method:

 Default credential providers chain: use the credentials from the default provider chain.
-For more info on the chain, refer to Using the Default Credential Provider Chain.
+For more information about the chain, refer to Using the Default Credential Provider Chain.

 Explicit access key and secret key: enter your credentials manually.